wisp-lang/wisp/Readme.md

   [x] (+ x 1))
 ```

-Wisp makes capturing of rest arguments a lot easier than JavaScript. argument
+_wisp_ makes capturing of rest arguments a lot easier than JavaScript. argument
 that follows special `&` symbol will capture rest args in standar vector
 (array).